 Evans had brought a tremendous amount of artifacts back to the Ashmolean; in fact the museum now boasts the largest Cretan collection outside of the island.
 The most notable item is the Octopus jar, decorated with a six tentacled octopus, using purple red dye from murex shells.

 There are plenty still to keep one occupied on the ground and first floors, such as Roman sculptures, Ming dynasty paintings and Tang dynasty camel earthenwares, but those short on time can go straight to the second floor where the theme is West meets East.
 I did spend a good twenty minutes at an exhibition on the first floor dedicated to the Japanese landscape painter Utagawa Hiroshige.
-The landscape genre was new in the early 19th century, made popular by Hiroshige’s contemporary Katsushika Hokusai.
-Made famous by his series “Fifty-three Stations of the Tōkaidō”, Hiroshige continued to produce prints of famous locations, the last series being a series in vertical format called ‘Thirty-Six Views of Mount Fuji”.
-The artist displayed considerable depth in being able to depict the same subject in consistently different conditions and angles.
+The landscape genre, new in the early 19th century, gained widespread acceptance due to the work of Hiroshige’s contemporary Katsushika Hokusai.
+Greatly influenced by Hokusai, Hiroshige’s breakout series “Fifty-three Stations of the Tōkaidō” included many elements from the former’s work.
+Hiroshige continued to produce prints of famous locations, the last series being a series in vertical format called ‘Thirty-Six Views of Mount Fuji”, a subject that was already covered by Hokusai.
+Although this series is much less acclaimed than Hokusai’s, Hiroshige displayed considerable depth in being able to depict the same subject in consistently different conditions and angles.

 On the second floor, first take a quick look at Gallery 35 and the bastardized/romanticized portrayal of each other by Chinese and Europeans ceramics craftsmen.
 Move onward to the next room to find arguably the most celebrated piece in the museum — the Alfred Jewel.
 Crafted during the reign of Alfred the Great (871 – 899), it is believed to be handle for a pointer stick for following words when reading a book.
 While other similar objects are found, this is by far the largest and most elaborate.